August 9, 2021

 Repercussions of COVID-19 can be longer lasting.

 Not just adults are at risk for long haul or Long COVID-19.
-Approximately 10 to 15 percent of children who get COVID-19 still have symptoms 5 weeks later.
+Approximately 10% to 15% of children who get COVID-19 still have symptoms 5 weeks later.

 “Vaccination does not give you long-haul symptoms,” he says.